 Unlike service dogs, who are allowed access pretty much everywhere by Federal law, the only legal rights ESAs had were reasonable accommodation in no-pet housing, and the right to accompany their owners in the cabin of a commercial aircraft without having to be kept in a container or to pay a pet transportation fee — typically at least $125 one way.
 Many passengers looking to avoid this fee had started to classify their pets as emotional support animals.

 "There is a lot of fraud out there," says Ranger by email.
 "A cursory Google search will find you any number of websites where you can buy letters from clinicians, tags, and vests which may not be legitimate.
 And when untrained animals attack innocent bystanders, it further creates stigma for those who actually need service animals."

-"Unfortunately, the prevalence of ESA vest and registry scams ... desensitizes the public from understanding the impact and importance of ESAs to individuals who truly need them for therapeutic purposes," says attorney Erin Jackson, who has written about the hostility she encountered from airline employees and passengers when she traveled with her ESA.
+"Unfortunately, the prevalence of ESA vest and registry scams ... desensitizes the public from understanding the impact and importance of ESAs to individuals who truly need them for therapeutic purposes," says health care attorney Erin Jackson, who has written about the hostility she encountered from airline employees and passengers when she traveled with her ESA, a terrier.
 "Instead of viewing the animal as a therapy tool, fellow travelers may resent other passengers who are allowed to bring their 'pet' on the plane.
 However, note that because ESAs don't wear identification, other travelers may not be able to distinguish between a pet and an ESA."